 Our guide shines a torch in our tents to wake us up around 5.30am.
 It’s still dark outside.
 Breakfast is porridge with cinnamon, it’s difficult to eat so early in the morning but I know I need the energy to get me to the top.

 Finally, we are all ready to leave at 6.30am.
 The path starts steep straight away so it’s slow and steady, trying to keep my breathing as normal as possible!
-Our guide is fantastic, “we are nearly half way” he tells us, that’s good for keeping us motivated.
-Then 40 minutes later “we are nearly half way”, hmm something strange is going on!
+Our guide is fantastic, “we are nearly halfway” he tells us, that’s good for keeping us motivated.
+Then 40 minutes later “we are nearly halfway”, hmm something strange is going on!
 I actually have no idea where half way was but the important thing is to keep walking and making progress.
-The path starts to get quite rocky so you need to pay attention where to put your feet.
+The path starts to get quite rocky so you need to pay attention to where to put your feet.
 There’s no way I want to twist my ankle.

 Keep focused and slowly trekking further to our summit.
 There’s a scree section next, I love how there are so many mini challenges on the hike up.
 Our guide groups us all together at a great viewing spot.
 Chance for some nuts and photos before the final push to the summit.

 So we have done the hard uphill, the fun part is now to come.
 The scree path that we struggled to climb an hour earlier now becomes a huge slide.
 I absolutely love the downhill, I used to cautiously make my way down but now I do a half run/slide kind of thing.
-For me, this has less imact on my knees but just do whatever you are comfortable with.
-I don’t want anyone sueing me for telling them to run down a mountain ha ha!
+For me, this has less impact on my knees but do whatever you are comfortable with.
+I don’t want to get in trouble for telling you to run down a mountain haha!

 We all make our way back down to base camp and arrive between 12-1pm.
 There is an amazing lunch laid out for us and I am so hungry!
 There’s plenty of time to rest before we set off on our final hike back to Armed.
 The path is the same route we walked up just a day before so we know exactly how far it is to go.
 Finally, the little village is in sight and we arrive back at 5.30pm.
 Tired but happy.

-- Drink as much water as you can, this really helps prevent altitude sickness
+- Drink as much water as you can, this is great to help prevent altitude sickness

 - Decent walking boots are a must, protect those ankles.
 I love my Scarpa walking boots